 Tax Free Mergers

-Here A and SH could pursue a non-taxable exchange of stock under a Section 368 statutory merger transaction.
-If the continuity and non-tax avoidance criteria are met, A and SH can pursue a reorganization such that A will be required to continue with target (T) business for a minimum of 2 years, A will defer taxes on the asset acquisition of T, SH will defer taxes until it sells its stock and will pay taxes on the amount of boot taken in the deal.
-A will assume the tax structure of the assets of T, take all carryover bases in those assets, and thus if and when A sells those assets it will realize taxable gain inherent in those assets bases.
-Up to 60% of the aggregate deemed asset disposition price (ADADP) can be money or other property received by SH.
+Taxes are only deferred, not avoided.
+A will defer taxes on the asset acquisition of T. SH will defer taxes until it sells its stock in A. A will pay taxes on the amount of boot taken in the deal.
+A will assume the tax structure of the assets of T, and take all carryover bases in those assets.
+This could be an incentive or disincentive depending on the spread between the bases and the market values of those assets.
+If and when A sells those assets it will realize taxable gain inherent in those assets.
+Under Section 368, up to 60% of the aggregate deemed asset disposition price (ADADP) can be money or other property received by SH.

-© 2016 Worldview Consulting & Accounting, Inc. All Rights Reserved.
+© 2019 Worldview Consulting & Accounting, Inc. All Rights Reserved.